anshu0612/data_engineering/section3_system_design/README.md

 - `Amazon Glacier`: For archiving the processed image data

 ### Assumptions
+- Access to companies image data
+- Company software engineer provided the code to process images
+- Web application is visited by millions of people every day and data generated in petabyte scale
-- Images can be upto 1MB in size.
+- Images can be upto 1MB in size and in format supported by AWS S3.
 Kinesis Data Streams can handle records upto 1MB
+- Company expected low-latency of data processing
 - Company has some customer data stored in S3 bucker (see reference data in the diagram) for querying
-- For security the company has role-based access to the stored data
+- Company has dozens of teams and for security the company has role-based access to the stored data

 ### Extra insights
 - `Amazon Glue Crawler`, `Amazon Athena` and `Amazon Quicksight` can be used for analytics and visualizations on a dashboard for Business Intelligence.